ECB minutes keep door open for a September cut without any pre-commitment

 Here are the most important phrases from the minutes:

-From today’s minutes, it becomes clear that the ECB would like to continue cutting rates and is more certain of what to do than it was at the June meeting.
+From today’s minutes, it has become clear that the ECB would like to continue cutting rates and is more certain of what to do than it was at the June meeting.

 What to expect from the September meeting?

 Today’s minutes mark the end of the summer chill for the ECB.
-Indeed, with the July press conference the ECB had successfully managed to have at least a few weeks without daily market speculations about what the it would do next.
-Market turbulence and US macro data had put global spotlights on the Federal Reserve.
+Indeed, with the July press conference, the ECB had successfully managed to have at least a few weeks without daily market speculation about what it would do next.
+Market turbulence and US macro data had put the global spotlight on the Federal Reserve.
 Now, with three more weeks to go before the next policy meeting, the ECB will attract more attention once again.

 Taking all these developments together, there is a high chance that the ECB will have to revise its macro projections again in September.
 While there is a clear risk that the central bank will have to lower its growth forecast and potentially might have to actually push out the entire growth profile for 2024 and 2025 again, the ECB might also be forced to alter its wage growth profile.
 In June, it expected a gradual slowing of wage growth to 3% year-on-year by the end of 2026.
 With continued high wage demands, at least by unions in Germany, this wage growth profile currently looks somewhat too optimistic.